lalBi94/discord-bots/README.md

 First, make sure you have `git clone` the project.
 Then browse the folders in `bots/` to modify and create the necessary `.env` files.
 The `.env-ex` are there to help you.
 Now go to Discord's [Developer Portal](https://discord.com/developers/applications).
 Create an equivalent number of bots to the number of folders in `bots/` by renaming them.
 Now look at the `main.js` of all the bots to see the permissions you need to grant them (Warning!
 They're almost all different).
-Dont forget to `pnpm install` in the whole of project !

 ## Startup